ordina-jworks/ordina-jworks.github.io/_posts/2021-01-04-Designing-REST-services.md

 ## Level 2 - HTTP Verbs

-The manipulation through HTTP is done using the verbs that are supported in the protocol: GET, POST, PUT, DELETE, OPTIONS, HEAD, TRACE, CONNECT and the somewhat newer PATCH.
+The manipulation through HTTP is done using the verbs that are supported in the protocol: GET, POST, PUT, DELETE, OPTIONS, HEAD, TRACE, CONNECT and the somewhat "newer" PATCH.
 These verbs form a uniform interface with widely accepted semantics that cover almost all possible requirements for distributed systems.
 Add to this a set of response codes that can be returned together with a payload of which the most famous is the 404 – Not Found.